-Tommaso obtained a MSc in Economic and Social Sciences from Bocconi University of Milan and collaborated with the university research centre on an innovative study on Italian reproductive healthcare policy.
-He also holds a bachelor’s degree in Economics from the University of Rome Tor Vergata.
+Tommaso holds a MSc in Economic and Social Sciences from Bocconi University of Milan and a bachelor’s degree in Economics from the University of Rome Tor Vergata.

 Recent News & insights